Year 7 Admissions

 b) Parents complete the Common Application Form (CAF) and return to the LA.

-c) Places will be offered to 142 girls who are deemed to be selective based on the LA Testing Arrangements (Medway Test and/or Kent Test).
-Places will be offered first to girls having a Statement of Educational Need that specifically names Chatham Grammar School for Girls.
+c) Places will be offered to 150 girls who are deemed to be selective based on the LA Testing Arrangements (Medway Test and/or Kent Test).
+Places will be offered first to girls having a Statement of Educational Need that specifically names Chatham Grammar.

 d) Offers will be made to parents on 1st March

-After the admission of pupils with statements of Special Educational Needs where Chatham Grammar School for Girls is specifically named, the following over-subscription criteria will be applied in the order in which they are set out below:
+After the admission of pupils with statements of Special Educational Needs where Chatham Grammar is specifically named, the following over-subscription criteria will be applied in the order in which they are set out below:

 a) Children in public care or children who have previously been in public care

-c) Children of staff at any UKAT academy (where the member of staff has been employed for one year or more at the time at which the application for admission to the Academy is made and/ or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage).
+c) Children, assessed as selective, of staff at any UKAT academy (where the member of staff has been employed for one year or more at the time at which the application for admission to the Academy is made and/ or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage).

-Procedure for Admission to Year 7 from January 2018
+Procedure for Admission to Year 7 from January (In year casual admission entry)

-Parents/Carers should complete the casual admissions application form via Medway Council and send in the application form to Chatham Grammar School for Girls via the admissions email.
+Parents/Carers should complete the casual admissions application form via Medway Council and send in the application form to Chatham Grammar via the admissions email.

-The Academy Trust will consider all such applications and if the year group applied for has a place available in the appropriate band the Academy will admit the child unless the applicant has significant behavioural or attendance issues (other than at the normal admission point i.e. Year 7) and therefore falls under the criteria for referral to the Local Authority Fair Access panel.
-If more applications are received than there are places available, the oversubscription criteria above shall apply.
+The Academy Trust will consider all such applications and if the year group applied for has a place available, and if the child is assessed as selective, then the Academy will admit the child unless the applicant has significant behavioural or attendance issues (other than at the normal admission point i.e. Year 7) and therefore falls under the criteria for referral to the Local Authority Fair Access panel.
+If more applications are received than there are places available, the over subscription criteria above shall apply.
 Parents/Carers whose application is turned down will be informed of their right to appeal against the refusal of a place.

 The Academy will, on receipt of an in-year application notify the LA of both the application and its outcome, to allow the LA to keep up to date figures on the availability of places in the area.
 Girls will be admitted on the following basis: